USPS Announces 8% Shipping Surcharge Starting April 26

 The Bigger Picture

 This surcharge is part of a pattern.
-In the last week alone, USPS has told Congress it’s running out of cash, discussed cutting delivery to five days, and now implemented an emergency fuel surcharge.
-The agency is pulling every lever it has while waiting for Congress to act on the borrowing cap and broader reforms.
+In the last month alone, USPS has told Congress it’s running out of cash, discussed cutting to five-day delivery, suspended FERS contributions, and now implemented an emergency fuel surcharge.
+The agency is pulling every lever it has while waiting for Congress to act on the borrowing cap.

 For employees, the underlying message is the same: the financial pressure is real and intensifying.
 If you’re thinking about retirement, now is the time to run your numbers.
 If you’re a newer employee, these are the pressures that will shape your next contract and your career trajectory.